Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 Under the `bin` directory you can find the same utilities as in the `bin-rr` directory.
 The difference between the two is that while the latter binaries have the entire kernel baked into them, the former only contain logic to contact a remote rump kernel.
 You can verify this with the `ldd` utility.
 The binaries in `bin` will be linked to librumpclient.

 To direct the application to the right rump kernel server, the environment variable `$RUMP_SERVER` is used.
 There is also a bash script, when if sourced, sets the prompt so that the value of `$RUMP_SERVER` is visible.
+That will help keep track of which rump kernel server the commands are being sent to.
 The script also sets `$PATH` so that the `bin` directory is first.
 Let's give it a spin.

 ```
 $ . ./rumpremote.sh